 C. Personal self-evaluation of knowledge during the teaching throughout the semester.
-This evaluative activity will consist of the proposal of a series of questions or test items, which the student will respond to the achievement of each theoretical topic of the subject, with the objective essential to evaluate the understanding of concepts, definitions and different contents of each subject, and thus be able to self-assess the level of learning achieved, and at least, go back, clarify doubts with or without the participation of the teacher.
+This evaluative activity will consist of the proposal of a series of questions or test items, which the student will respond to the achievement of each theoretical topic of the subject, with the objective essential to evaluate the understanding of concepts, definitions and different contents of each subject, and thus he able to act access the level of learning activity of the subject.

+definitions and different contents of each subject, and thus be able to self-assess the level of learning achieved, and at least, go back, clarify doubts with or without the participation of the teacher.